noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 Running `curl 127.0.0.1` we see phpMyAdmin version 4.8.1 on port 80.

-There are (at least) two paths we can take from here.
+There are (at least) two paths we can take from here, lets examine both.

 ### Intended Path

-A quick search identifies an RCE for this version of phpMyAdmin.
+A quick search identifies an RCE for our version of phpMyAdmin.

 ```bash
 ┌──(user㉿kali-linux-2022-2)-[~]